elastos/Elastos.ELA.Utilities.Java/README.md

 ```
-java-config.json configuration to the Elastos.ELA.AutoTest.Java.jar same level directory，Host is the IP and port of getting the node server，Fee is a transfer transaction fee
+java-config.json configuration to the Elastos.ELA.AutoTest.Java.jar same level directory，Host is the IP and port of getting the node server，Fee is a transfer transaction fee,confirmations is a transaction  confirmations number(default 16)

 {
   "Host": "127.0.0.1:11336",
-  "Fee":5000
+  "Fee":5000，
+  "confirmations":16
 }
 ```